Residents can do their part to help save water by implementing these easy-to-follow, no-cost steps to achieving water savings:

 - Water your plants deeply enough for the roots to grow deep into the soil.
 Deeply rooted lawns and plants will be more resistant to drought and require less frequent watering.

-- Washing of cars, trailers, and boats should only be done using a bucket and/or hose with automatic shut-off nozzle for quick rinses.
+- Washing of cars, trailers, and boats should only be done using a bucket or a hose with an automatic shut-off nozzle for quick rinses.
 Wash runoff should be directed into landscaped areas.

 - Water should not be used to wash down sidewalks, driveways, parking areas, or other paved surfaces.
 This wasted water washes pollutants like oil, brake dust, and other contaminants into the storm drain system and eventually into our waterways and ocean.